FREE SHIPPING Orders $99+ FREE GIFT w/ $125+ Order

 If they’re healthy and skin-friendly, though, it could help actives be even more effective.
 One all-star “background” ingredient is sunflower seed oil (Helianthus Annuus).
-Here’s why it’s so great.
+Here’s why sunflower oil for skin is so great.

 Sunflowers are native to the southwest in the U.S, and they have been used as food, medicine, and personal ornament for generations.
 Sunflower seed oil - extracted, as the name suggests, from the seeds of this happy flower.

-Linoleic acid has often been used topically to treat essential fatty acid deficiency, and it can help reduce fatty acid-related barrier concerns, which include a compromised barrier and transepidermal water loss.
+Linoleic acid has often been used topically to treat essential fatty acid deficiency, and it can help reduce fatty acid-related barrier concerns, which include a compromised barrier and trans-epidermal water loss.

-Many studies suggest that sunflower seed oil has anti-inflammatory properties.
+Many studies suggest sunflower oil on skin has anti-inflammatory properties.
 Specifically, linoleic acid converts to arachidonic acid on the body.
-This, in turn, triggers an inflammatory modulator, thereby decreasing the body’s immune response.In other words, it can decrease redness and inflammation over time.
+This triggers an inflammatory modulator, decreasing the body’s immune response.
+It can decrease redness and inflammation.

 In a surprising trial, participants were randomly given olive oil to one arm versus sunflower seed oil to the other for 4 weeks.
 Interestingly, the olive oil caused a worsening of the barrier function and even increased redness in participants.

 Although fairly limited, these findings have prompted me to caution patients away from using topical olive oil in favor of sunflower seed oil.

 That said, there are some carrier oils that may provide certain benefits, but they tend to clog pores, particularly for sensitive or acne-prone skin.
 These include:

-Next time you’re shopping for a moisturizer or serum, then, it’s important to pay attention to these often-overlooked ingredients.
+Next time you’re shopping for a moisturizer or serum, then it’s important to pay attention to these often-overlooked ingredients.